Take a Walk on the Wild Side: Crochet Goals

 Way back before I had kids and was still a crochet hobbyist, I learned how to make crocheted cables.
 To use this fun new skill, I created the Cozy Cabled Ear Warmer as a product/gift that I would make for friends and family.
 Fast forward to Fall 2020, and a crochet friend wanted to work one up herself.
 Umm… how could I tell her how to do that?
 I has replicated these ear warmers over & over, but never wrote down the actual pattern.
 Of course I needed to change that!
 So I introduced my 3rd published pattern into this world.
 Could I officially be called a crochet pattern designer?

-Purchase my patterns on Etsy or Ravelry.
+Purchase my patterns on Etsy or Ravelry

 Wild Goal #4: Partner with a Yarn Company

-I love yarn!
-Could you guess?
-As I started playing around with different types and different brands, I started dreaming of partnering with yarn companies through yarn support and more.
-I was hesitant to start connect with yarn brands, because I’m just little ole me.
-But I decided to pursue this wild goal anyway.
 Although I didn’t have much of a following on this blog or any other social media, I knew I had a vision for beautiful products and patterns that need to be out there in the world.
-Low & behold… I am developing a textured blanket pattern with some amazing yarn provided by Lion Brand.
+Low and behold… I am developing a textured blanket pattern with some amazing yarn provided by Lion Brand.
 I received some eco-friendly yarn from Darn Good Yarn to make up some projects.
-AND a box full of amazing yarn recently arrived on my doorstep from WeCrochet, and you’ll see another new blanket pattern soon for that as well!
+AND a box full of amazing yarn recently arrived on my doorstep from WeCrochet, so you’ll see another new blanket pattern soon for that as well!

 Wild Goal #5: See Pattern in a Legit Publication

 This goal has yet to happen, but it is my next big WILD goal I would like to accomplish.
-And guess what!?
+And guess what?
 This year I will be able to cross it off!
 You read that right!
-An origianl Juniper & Oakes pattern is going to be published in a legit publication!
+An original Juniper & Oakes pattern is going to be published in a legit publication!
 Look forward to the September 2021 edition of Pattern Pack Pro by Happily Hooked Magazine.
 I can’t give you more details than that at the moment.
 But be on the lookout for more info later this year.

 Bonus Wild Goal: Sell Handmade Items at a Craft Fair

 Back when crocheting was a hobby, and I had lots of time and no kids, I told my husband that I wanted to sell my handmade items at a craft fair.
 I put it on my New Years goals for that year.
 Then the year ended and it went to the goals list for the next year.
 And things came up, and I never made it a priority and was never able to cross it off my list… Until this month!
 Finally more than 6 years later, I FINALLY had my own booth at a local craft fair and people actually bought my handmade home decor!
-WILD!!
+WILD!

 Wow!
 Sometimes having BIG wild goals pays off!
 I am so happy to have “walked on the wild side” in my crochet business!
 So much fun accomplishing those goals!
 What should my next goal be…